What is the law regarding Portuguese citizenship for Sephardic Jews?

-This new opportunity for Portuguese citizenship is now being widely used and can be a great legacy to leave your family.
+If you’re of Sephardic Jewish descent and you’re seeking Portuguese citizenship, you’ll be pleased to learn that there’s a pathway available to you.
+This opportunity to obtain Portuguese citizenship is now being widely used and can be a great legacy to pass on to your family.
 Acquiring a European passport can open up access to a whole world of new possibilities, particularly from a country like Portugal.
-The country has been ranked as having the third most powerful passport in the world and is also in the midst of an economic boom, with a stable political environment that makes it incredibly attractive to investors.
+The country has the third most powerful passport in the world and is in the midst of an economic boom; it also has a stable political environment.

-In this article you will find all the information you need to know about obtaining Portuguese citizenship for Jews from Sephardic origin.
+In this article, you will find all the information you need to know about obtaining Portuguese citizenship for Jews of Sephardic origin.

 • Who can apply?